Courteeners

-Courteeners are an English band formed in Middleton, Greater Manchester, in 2006 by Liam Fray (lead guitar/vocals), Michael Campbell (drums/backing vocals), Daniel "Conan" Moores (rhythm guitar) and Mark Cuppello (bass); the last was replaced by the band's producer Joe Cross in 2015.
+Courteeners are an English band formed in Middleton, Greater Manchester, in 2006 by Liam Fray, Michael Campbell, and Mark Cuppello, with Daniel "Conan" Moores joining shortly after to replace the band's initial guitarist.; Mark Cuppello was replaced by the band's producer Joe Cross in 2015.
 They previously toured with pianist Adam Payne, who has been featured on every album, but in 2019 was replaced with Elina Lin.
 In December 2012, the band dropped "The" from their name, continuing simply as "Courteeners".
 In 2024, Cross and Lin became official members of the band.

 They have released seven studio albums: St. Jude (2008), Falcon (2010), Anna (2013), Concrete Love (2014), Mapping the Rendezvous (2016), More.
 Again.
 Forever.
-(2020) and Pink Cactus Cafè (2024).
+(2020) and Pink Cactus Café (2024).
 Furthermore, the band has released several EPs and two DVD albums.

 All the music and lyrics for the Courteeners' songs are written by the band's frontman Liam Fray.
 He says all of the songs he has written are about personal experiences.

 History

 2006–2007: Formation

 The original band members have known each other since they were ten years old, all of them being from Middleton; Liam Fray and Daniel Moores attended Cardinal Langley Roman Catholic High School in Middleton, while Mark Cuppello attended St Monica's RC High School in Prestwich and Michael Campbell attended St Cuthbert's RC High School in Rochdale.

 At first Fray studied business studies at university, however soon realised it was a lot harder than he thought and not what he wanted to do.
 Therefore, he chose to study creative writing as he enjoyed writing poetry and short stories, but not reading.
 While at the University of Salford (studying creative writing), Fray started performing acoustic sets as a singer-songwriter around bars and at open-mic nights in Manchester.
 After getting positive reactions from the crowd, Fray decided to leave university and form a band.
 He recruited long-time friend and neighbour Michael Campbell, who had never played the drums before.
-They played as 'Liam Fray' until Moores and Cuppello joined the band.
+Prior to the finalisation of the classic lineup, a guitarist named Andrew (Drew) joined the group alongside bassist Mark Cuppello, before being replaced by rhythm guitarist Daniel "Conan" Moores.

 Their first gig was at the Manchester Roadhouse in October 2006, and the band went from strength to strength in Manchester, largely through a word-of-mouth following brought on by extensive gigging and television publicity.
 The Courteeners released their debut single "Cavorting," on August 6, 2007, by Loog Records.
 A second single, 'Acrylic' was released on 22 October 2007 reaching number 44 in the UK chart.